MicrosoftDocs/azure-docs/articles/monitoring/monitoring-vminsights-onboard.md

 This operation will install the Log Analytics and Dependency Agent extensions on above 2 VM's or VM Scale Sets.
 VM's in a non-running state will be skipped.
 Extension will not be re-installed if already installed.
-Use /ReInstall if desired, for example to update workspace
+Use -ReInstall if desired, for example to update workspace

 Confirm
 Continue?